 Next, check the flower clusters.
 You want them to be tight clusters of yellow with no pollen showing.

 If the plant has leaves that are drooping or look lifeless, it may already be too late for recovery so don’t buy it.
-Avoid purchasing any poinsettia that doesn’t fit these guidelines unless you have a passion for trying to rescue near-lost causes in plants.
+Avoid purchasing any poinsettia that doesn’t fit these guidelines unless you have a passion for trying to rescue near-lost causes in house plants.

 One reason we are so careful in picking out a healthy plant is because of the long blooming season of Poinsettias.
 They begin to bloom in late November and will usually bloom until February.